 In September, the building housing the elementary classes of the International School in Manosque opened its doors; 281 children attend the school that has been operational for three years now.
 The masterminds behind the school's new face are the architects Rudy Ricciotti and Jean-Michel Battesti.
 Their revolutionary idea of "bringing nature into the school" was realized—again—thanks to an investment of EUR 55 million from the PACA region.

 Only this month, the ITER CLI (Commission Locale d'Information) was established, an independent body serving as an interface between the ITER Organization as nuclear operator and the local population.
 This is another major step in our licensing process, which will be followed by a public enquiry next year.

-Also, this year we placed almost 600 contracts with industry and contractors this year worth EUR 156,4 million.
+Also, this year we placed almost 600 contracts with industry and contractors this year worth EUR 156.4 million.
 And we signed 18 Procurement Arrangements with the Domestic Agencies for many of the long-leading items such as the vacuum vessel and the upper ports, the conductors, the cooling water system and the power supplies for ITER's powerful neutral beams.
-In total, we have now signed 30 Procurement Arrangements for a total of 1.77 billion Euros committed to date representing 40% of the total investment.
+In total, we have now signed 30 Procurement Arrangements for a total of EUR 1.77 billion committed to date representing 40 percent of the total investment.

 The news reaching us from the European fusion labs and overseas documenting the progress that is being made keep reminding us that ITER is a truly multi-national endeavour.
 It is encouraging to see the enthusiasm with which the international fusion community responds to ITER's needs, and to witness the progress made in our Member states helping ITER to take shape and finally evolve from paper to steel and concrete.